LenaWil/apfs-clone-checker/README.md

 # apfs-clone-checker
-An utility to check if two files are clones in macOs APFS.
+An utility to check if two files are clones in macOS APFS.

 ## How it works (and motivation)

 Some years ago (2017-09-26) I asked in [stackoverflow](https://stackoverflow.com/questions/46417747/apple-file-system-apfs-check-if-file-is-a-clone-on-terminal-shell) and in [Apple Developer Forum](https://developer.apple.com/forums/thread/81100) if there is a way to identify if a file is a clone.

-3 years later, no response or update of macOs tools to get this.
+3 years later, no response or update of macOS tools to get this.

 My motivation, like others who also want an answer ( I guess :smile: ), is create a tool that analyze entire disk and create clones of files with same content. (use clone APFS feature at maximum possible).